Course: Starting 3rd year in Fine Art

 What is a typical week for you?

-A typical week for me starts off with an hour rowing on Monday morning at 6:30, after which I go into uni from 10-4.
+A typical week for me starts off with an hour rowing on Monday morning at 6:30am, after which I go into uni from 10-4pm.
 I then have a low intensity evening session on the rowing machine that lasts between 1-2 hours.
 On Tuesday I either go and work in my studio at Chelsea or I go to my local library to work.
 In the evening I have another session on the rowing machine, this time at a much higher intensity, lasting between 1 to 1-and-a-half hours.
-Wednesday starts with a 6:30 am water session, followed by working from home until 1pm when I go and coach rowing at a neighbouring club, then do a strength and conditioning session in the evening.
-Thursday mornings I head into Chelsea early and either have a tutorial or sit in my Studio or the Library and work.
+Wednesday starts with a 6:30am water session, followed by working from home until 1pm when I go and coach rowing at a neighboring club, then do a strength and conditioning session in the evening.
+Thursday mornings I head into Chelsea early and either have a tutorial or sit in my studio or the library and work.
 In the evening I either do a run or a static bike and a session on the rowing machine, then most Fridays are off or low intensity and I catch up on admin and visit art shows for context in my own practice.
 Saturday mornings start with a long row at 6:30am, followed by another strength and conditioning session and more coaching.
 Sunday mornings start off the same, with another long row at 6:30 then either a 90minute bike ride or static bike depending on the weather.
 Weekend afternoons are used for catching up on sleep, socialising, reading for uni and preparing for the week ahead.

 What are your greatest sporting achievements / what are you most proud of?

 The sporting achievements I’m proud of have been the races where I competed for Newcastle University, known for its brutal training program, during my foundation year as well as every race I did representing the small club I learned to row at as a junior.